peijin94/SunRay/README.md

 # Python version of scattering simulation

-Note: this is done with PyTorch==1.5.0 cuda 10.2
+Note: this is done with PyTorch==1.4.0